LycheeOrg/LycheeOrg.github.io/docs/installation.md

 - Database
 - Session

+##### Advanced Configuration (Dangerous)

-Some advanced options cannot be configured through the `.env` file, but you can take a look into the directory `config/` to find such options.
-Usually, you don't have to change them and can go with the defaults. **If you don't know what they're doing, do not change them.**
+Some advanced options cannot be configured through the `.env` file, but you may take a look into the directory `config/` to find such options.
+Usually, you don't have to change them and can go with the defaults.

+**If you don't know what they're doing, do not change them.**

 ## Web Server Configuration